dhdaines/playa/README.md

 `NumerousLines.of(FrustratingBoilerplate())` that it takes just get the g\*sh-d\*rned layout out of a PDF.  (it does other things, too)

-The purpose of PLAYA is to provide an efficent, parallel and parallelizable, pure-Python and Pythonic (for its author's definition of the term), lazy interface to the internals of PDF files.
+The purpose of PLAYA is to provide a robust, efficent, parallel and parallelizable, pure-Python and Pythonic (for its author's definition of the term), lazy interface to the internals of PDF files.